 “With a closing transaction, your economic obligation under the option you wrote is offset by purchasing an equivalent option.
 For example, say you wrote a put option for 1,000 shares of XYZ Corp. at $50 per share with an expiration date of July 12, 2011.
 While this obligates you to buy 1,000 shares at $50, it can be offset by purchasing a July 12 put option for 1,000 shares at $50 per share.
 You now have both an obligation to buy (under the put option you wrote) and an offsetting right to sell (under the put option you bought).
 For tax purposes, the purchase of the offsetting option is a closing transaction because it effectively cancels the option you wrote.
 Your capital gain or loss is short term by definition.
 The amount is the difference between the premium you received for writing the option and the premium you paid to enter into the closing transaction.
 Report the gain or loss in the tax year you make the closing transaction.”

 It’s very important to know the tax consequences before you start options trading.
-I admit there were several things I did not know and I will be learning when I file taxes myself this year on Turbotax.
+I admit there were several things I did not know, and I will be learning when I file taxes myself this year on Turbotax.
+For the people who may not understand all the nitty-gritty of trading and need assistance in tax filing, they can online look for brampton accountants

 Let me summarize the main points because this can be confusing: